GreenButtonAlliance/OpenESPI-ThirdParty-java/README.md

 ### Spring Tool Suite Setup

 Open Spring Tool Suite and import a Maven project (File > Import... > Maven > Existing Maven Projects).

+To Run from within STS:
+right click on project and select RunOnServer

+To run the DC and/or the TP:
+do a maven build and install accordingly.
+Then the WAR files will be in the right position.

+To Start server:
+sudo /home/bitnami/springsource/vfabric-tc-server-developer-2.9.3.RELEASE/base-instance/bin/tcruntime-ctl.sh start

+To Stop server:
+sudo /home/bitnami/springsource/vfabric-tc-server-developer-2.9.3.RELEASE/base-instance/bin/tcruntime-ctl.sh stop

 ### IntelliJ Setup